dnh-bot/dnh-werewolf-bot/README.md

 https://uptime.com/
 https://uptime-monitor.io/

-# How to use Gist Github as a database
+# How to use Gist GitHub as a database

-Currently, data can be stored in local json files or in Github Gist files To use the Gist, please follow these steps:
+Currently, data can be stored in local json files or in GitHub Gist files To use the Gist, please follow these steps:

 1. Create a personal access token